 It goes without saying; Christmastime is a coveted time to visit the happiest place on earth.
 After all, what could possibly be better than combining the world’s most joyful season with the most joyful vacation destination?
 As a child, I’ve spent many Christmases glued to the television set watching the parade.
 I also had holiday-themed sing-a-along tapes that featured the parks in their splendor.
 I imagine many other fans had similar traditions.

-Finally, after years of anticipation, my fiancé and I planned our first late November/early December trip.
-Our itinerary included all of the holiday offerings: Resort hopping to see decorations, EPCOT’s Holidays Around the World, EPCOT’s Candlelight Processional (you must book the dinner package), Hollywood Studio’s Jingle Bell Jingle Bam, and Mickey’s Very Merry Christmas Party (MVMCP).
+Finally, after years of anticipation, I planned my first late November/early December trip.
+Thr itinerary included all of the holiday offerings: Resort hopping to see decorations, EPCOT’s Holidays Around the World, EPCOT’s Candlelight Processional (you must book the dinner package), Hollywood Studio’s Jingle Bell Jingle Bam, and Mickey’s Very Merry Christmas Party (MVMCP).
 All in all, this was a successful and magical trip.
 Disney truly succeeds in immersing their guests in the season.
 Despite a great trip though, I still found myself musing over things that surprised me during this yuletide visit.

 Surprisingly though, what really caught me off guard was the park soundtracks.
 Remember when I mentioned that most of the property was decorated?
 Well, 99% of the resort is also playing Christmas music in the background … constantly.
 Now I appreciate that music is the ultimate mood setter.
 Most visitors are there for a Christmas trip and the locals welcome the change.
-Honestly though, neither Nate nor I expected to hear Christmas music outside of the resorts or hard ticket events.
-This somewhat took away from those special events, as we were already immersed in a holiday setting.
+Honestly though, I didn’t expect to hear Christmas music outside of the resorts or hard ticket events.
+This somewhat took away from those special events, as I was already immersed in a holiday setting.
 By now, I’m sure most of you are aware of my obsession with music.
 I have favorite park loops that I listen to on repeat.
 It wasn’t until I heard the classic “When You Wish Upon a Star” during one of the “Kiss Goodnight” shows, that I felt a pang for familiar Disney tunes.
-For us, the Christmas music sometimes felt misplaced – especially in our beloved MK.
+For me, the Christmas music sometimes felt misplaced – especially in my beloved MK.

 - Make sure you take a day to resort hop around the deluxe hotels.
 They go all out from the life-sized gingerbread house in the Grand Floridian to the huge tree in Wilderness Lodge.
 Don’t forget to take time to soak in the ambience too!
 This can be the most refreshing activity of the entire trip.